 theatre/events/happenings as part of the Edinburgh International Festival and Fringe

 Festival, as well as examine the historical, aesthetic, theoretical, philosophical, and critical issues concerning dance in the British Isles and Europe.
 This course in the spring semester.
 Summer 2018 and alternate years.

 Opportunities & Internships

 A detailed description of the off-campus experience is published by the Career Education Office each year and fully describes the guidelines and timetable for internships.
-Students interested in arranging an internship should contact their individual academic advisers.
+Students interested in arranging an internship should contact their individual academic advisors.

 THE 290: INTERNSHIP IN THEATRE (3-4)